stlink-org/stlink/doc/compiling.md

 ## Build using different directories for udev and modprobe

-To put the udev or the modprobe configuration files into a different directory during installation use the following cmake options:
+To put the udev or the modprobe configuration files into a different directory during installation you can use the following cmake options:

 ```
 $ cmake -DSTLINK_UDEV_RULES_DIR="/usr/lib/udev/rules.d" \